-If you believe Yogananda blindly - I suggest you shouldn't - you have not given him one thought . . .
-But assess instead, "Don't believe blindly that the new generation after Yogananda would not give him a thought, for SRF went on and published books about him.
+If you believe Yogananda blindly, train yourself to assess better instead, "Don't believe blindly that the new generation after Yogananda would not give him a thought, for SRF published books about him.

 A new generation did think of Yogananda, and SRF spread his teachings too.
 Two or three generations of Americans and others after Yogananda's passing in 1952 have given him some thought.
 His devotees assist that by publishing his lectures and books and so on.

 So don't believe blindly all that Yogananda said and doctrinated others to believe on his word alone.
 You may train yourself in this.
 All scientists have learnt some basics in it, so that they may launch reasonable "alternative hypotheses" to a proposition or claim.
 And where good evidence is completely lacking, a proposition is justly classified as speculation.
 It might pay to deal squarely with Yogananda speculation as you are up to it.
 Why not go for thinking for yourself too, as Yogananda puts it to a follower, Margaret Dietz?
 Again: